Kaitangata Mine disaster: Rescue attempts

 A morgue was set up at Jenkin's hotel, with Constable Warring taking charge of the bodies as they emerged.
-The rescuers had to take a break at 1:30pm due to the mine air being to contaminated.
+The rescuers had to take a break at 1:30pm due to the mine air being too contaminated.
 Constable Warren telegraphed at 1:40pm stating that in addition to the 8 bodies recovered another 28 were still in the mine.
 After a short time work resumed again and by 7pm another 16 bodies were removed from the mine - R Hall and his brother J Hall, David Buchanan, James Molloy and his two sons John and Edward Molloy, James Beardsmore (senior), William Whinney, Joseph Beardsmore, Joseph Morton, Barney McGee, James Clinning, William Hodge the Mine Manager, William S Wilson, and William Watson.
 Four other bodies were sighted.

-James Davidson and Mr Twinning arrived during the afternoon and Mr Twinning was appointed by Davidson to manage the operations.
+Davidson and Twinning arrived during the afternoon and Twinning was appointed by Davidson to manage the operations.
 Among the rescuers Messrs Shore, Sewell, Aitcheson, William Blain, Thomas Knowles, John Gray, John McFarlane of Wangaloa, the Bissetts - a father and two sons, William Law, Joseph Robertson, and John Nelson were singled out for praise.
 To this list were later added J Brown, James Wilson, Robert Wilson, Charles Samson, Michael Muir, George Hunter, Messrs Hennessy and Richardson, William Wilson, Adam Harris, Alexander Cook, John Tiffen, Hugh Wilson, James McIvor, William Hodgkiss, Andrew Falkener, and Stephen Russell.

 At 6:45pm Charles Samson the Mayor of Green Island and 24 miners from the Green Island mines arrived by special train to assist.
 Thomas Logan, a quartz miner joined the group of miners to assist.
 Archibald (Archie) Hodge the Deputy Mine Manager was noted to be among those not yet found.
 Most of the bodies had been found close to the main air intake about 300 yards from the entrance.
 They were thought to have suffocated.
 By the end of the day 30 bodies had been recovered and 4 were known to be still missing.
 The names of the remaining miners killed were Samuel Coulter, James Spiers, Andrew Jarvie, Thomas Smith, John Gage, John Clark, John Ferguson, Robert McMillan, and Daniel Lockhart.
 Andrew Jarvie was the only one of this group killed by the blast.
 The rest died of asphyxiation.

 The Presbyterian and Anglican Ministers Reverends Allan and Carr, had arrived in the afternoon to assist the grieving families and Police Commissioner Thomas Weldon, Inspector Moore, and a number of officers arrived to assist Constable Warren.
 Reverends Ronaldson and Chisholm from Milton also arrived to assist the grieving.
 Allan, Ronaldson, Chisholm and the Roman Catholic Priest Father Larkins officiate at the funeral the following day.